Federation of European Professional Photographers: History

 The main aim of the FEP was to validate the standard of qualifications of professional photographers throughout Europe.
 In 1998, with help of the British Institute of Professional Photography (the BIPP), the FEP instigated a European qualification called QEP.

 In 2011 FEP joined the UEAPME, the European craft and SME’s network and the International Photographic Council at the UN.

 Professional qualifications

 FEP offer to the Professional Photographers a system of qualifications which are recognized and accepted throughout Europe.
 These European qualifications which are known as EP, QEP and MQEP will complement but not replace any national qualification for Professional Photographers.

 The European Photographer (EP) qualification aims to recognise competence and a professional standard for those who earn their lives as Professional Photographers.
 It is designed to complement the lack of a specific title to uphold the professional status.
 The EP is a new basic quality assurance certification now available to most general Professional Photographers throughout Europe.

 The Qualified European Photographer (QEP) qualification aims to recognise and reward excellence in European Professional Photographers.
-It is designed to complement national awards systems and has created a Europe-wide network of almost 500 certified experts who share a passion and talent for professional photography.
+It is designed to complement national awards systems and has created a Europe-wide network of more than 500 certified experts who share a passion and talent for professional photography.